World Cup

 Fact checker Aaron Jones

-France's superior quality and tournament pedigree should see them through a tight opener, even if it takes patience.
+France remain clear favourites at 1.50, and their superior quality should see them through a tight opener, even if it takes patience.

 World Cup openers have a rhythm of their own-tense, tactical, and rarely as clean as the favourites hope.
-France arrive at MetLife Stadium in East Rutherford as clear favourites against Senegal, sitting second in the group to Senegal's third.
-The quality gap is obvious, the price reflects it, and the expectation is a French win.
+France arrive at MetLife Stadium in East Rutherford as clear favourites against Senegal, and the odds have remained stable throughout the buildup.
+The quality gap is obvious, the price reflects it at 1.50, and the expectation is a French win.
 But tournament football compresses edges, and one sloppy moment in the opening half-hour can flip the entire emotional script.
-I'm leaning towards a narrow France victory, but the margin and the manner matter more than the result.
+I'm still leaning towards a narrow France victory, and the recent form data-France winning three of their last four friendlies, Senegal drawing a blank against Saudi Arabia-supports that view.
 Keep reading to see where the value sits.

 From Senegal's perspective, the path to a result is clear: stay compact, absorb pressure, and hope to catch France on the counter when their full-backs are high.
 It's a familiar script, and one that has caused problems for favourites in tournament openers before.
 The problem for Senegal is that France have seen this movie a thousand times.
 They know what's coming, and their defensive discipline should be enough to limit Senegal to half-chances rather than clear openings.
+Senegal's recent form isn't encouraging either-a 0-0 draw with Saudi Arabia, a 2-3 loss to the United States, and while they beat Gambia 3-1 and Peru 2-0 at home in March, those were different conditions entirely.
 I expect Senegal to stay in the game for an hour, maybe longer, but I don't expect them to score.
 France should win this, but I think it stays tense and controlled rather than turning into a procession.
 A 2-0 or narrow 1-0 feels about right-enough to secure three points, not enough to relax.

 France to win a cagey World Cup opener without needing top gear, but with less comfort than the odds suggest.